'Form as a vessel for the

 picture by Marcel Buunk

-Aafke also makes images in multiple mediums that express her love of subtlety of beauty and the diversity of life.
-Nevertheless there is often an unexpected twist that raises questions about our inner thoughts, our acts and outer appearance.
+Aafke, besides often designing the stage set and costumes herself, also makes graphic work in multiple mediums.
+Her drawings and murals express her love of subtlety of beauty and the diversity of life.
+Nevertheless there is often an unexpected twist that might raise questions about our inner thoughts, our acts and outer appearance.

 De Jong spent five years of her life in Indonesia - mostly on Bali - to study and work.
 Immersed in the Island life she has gained a deep appreciation of ways so different than her own.
 Balinese culture provided a large influence in her outlook to life and dance, although this is not always visible in a direct way.
 Her performances, inspired by the the gods and demons of the volcanic island chill your spine and energize the audience with it’s mystical atmosphere.

 During the years previous to her journey to Bali she was formally educated in western contemporary dance styles at Codarts Dance Adademy (Rotterdam, The Netherlands).

 This study, combined with her experience in Indonesia, paved the way to an alternate perspective on the traditions that gave birth to her current work.

 In especially designed workshops she combines looking at nature with art forms and shares with us that elements like space, rhythm, line and structure are to be found in nature, our body, as well as in our surroundings (for example architecture).
 She likes to challenges you how we can translate them to a blanc piece of papier or into an empty space.

 AFK welcomes you to join us on this journey!